thejankshop/ldtk_to_clr/README.md

 LDtk to clr tool by RuDeE@thejankshop in collab with Copilot.

-This folder contains an unpacked MTM2 .pod file for a basic working MTM2 track with textures from my Kryptik Mountains track...
+This zip file contains an unpacked MTM2 .pod file for a basic working MTM2 track with textures from my Kryptik Mountains track...

 PLUS!